Best Laptop Stand for Desk in 2026

 Can a laptop stand damage my laptop?

-Yes — the most common home office configuration is a laptop on a stand positioned beside or above an external monitor, with an external keyboard and mouse used for both screens.
+Yes — the most common home office configuration is a laptop on a stand positioned beside an external monitor, with an external keyboard and mouse used for both screens.
 The laptop stand brings the laptop screen closer to the external monitor’s height, reducing the neck angle shift when moving between screens.
 Position the external monitor as the primary display at direct eye level and the laptop screen as the secondary display slightly to the side.

 Our Final Verdict